 No matter how much financial planning you do, you'll probably never have as much money as Oprah.
 But her rags-to-riches story -- along with many others -- didn't spring from sheer luck.
 It came from talent, hard work and the wherewithal to turn one success into many.

 Alex Rodriguez: Keep Your Money in Great Businesses

-Alex Rodriguez — who may be more famous for his engagement to Jennifer Lopez than his baseball career right now — has always been interested in investing.
+Alex Rodriguez -- who may be more famous for his previous engagement to Jennifer Lopez than his baseball career -- has always been interested in investing.
 According to a Vanity Fair profile, Rodriguez actually spent a year of suspension taking investing classes at Columbia and marketing classes at the University of Miami.

 Rodriguez received his financial advice from the likes of Warren Buffett, whom he met when Buffett's company helped out on his contract with the Rangers.
 Buffett reportedly told him to keep his money out of the bank and in companies.